michael-jakeman/beers-process-api/README.md

 Simply right click and run from studio or run 'mvn test' in terminal.

+Running mvn test will run all JUnit and MUnit test cases.

 ## Shared RAML Components

 The API includes both a common library and common data types.